It's still today

 In 2019 we donated 10% of profits from Ohio once again to Rural Action.
 With Kate's move to Washington we also donated 10% of Washington profits to the Port Townsend Marine Science Center, a locally operating non-profit that "is an educational and scientific organization devoted to understanding and conserving our marine and shoreline environment."
 (Taken from ptmsc.org) As always, we believe that supporting locally operated and specified environmental efforts is just one way to make a more lasting impact.

-In 2020 we will continue to support Rural Action's efforts to improve the natural world and educate students in Southeastern Ohio.
+In 2020 we continued our support of Rural Action's efforts to improve the natural world and educate students in Southeastern Ohio, and will do the same in 2021.

 Mission: To spread a message of optimism while supporting the natural environment and involvement in the outdoors with more sustainable products.